Wondering if baptism is your next step?

 According to the Scriptures, those who believe that Jesus Christ is the Son of God should be baptized.
 The Ethiopian Eunuch asked Philip:

-“Those who accepted his message were baptized.”
+So those who accepted his message were baptized.
 Acts 2:41

 Those who have repented of their sin

 Closely connected to belief is repentance.
-Peter exhorted the people at Pentecost to:
+Peter exhorted the people on Pentecost to:

 Repentance means to have a change of mind.
 It means to make a U-turn or to do an about-face.
 You were going down the road of destruction, death and hell; but you repented, you turned around, changed your direction, and changed your mind.
 Therefore, baptism is for believers who have repented of their sin.

-Since baptism is for those who have believed and repented, we do not practice infant baptism.
-An infant cannot believe.
+Since baptism is by immersion and is for those who have believed and repented, it is not our practice to perform infant sprinkling or christening.
+An infant cannot personally believe.
 An infant cannot repent.
-Therefore, we do not practice infant baptism.
+Therefore we do not practice infant baptism whether by sprinkling, pouring, or immersion.

-The practice of infant sprinkling began because of the development and distortion of two doctrines.
-One is called “baptismal regeneration” which says that the act of baptism alone actually washes away one’s sins, or regenerates the person.
+The practice of infant sprinkling (or pouring) began because of the development and distortion of two doctrines.
+One is called “baptismal regeneration” which claims that the act of baptism alone actually washes away one’s sins, or regenerates the person.
 The doctrine of “baptismal regeneration” is a false doctrine and it is not taught in the Bible.

 The other distortion has to do with the doctrine of “original sin.”
 Some in the church came to believe that an infant was born not only with a sinful nature (i.e. “original sin”), but also with “original guilt.”
 To them, this meant that an infant was condemned and guilty before God at birth simply because of the sin nature they inherited from Adam’s disobedience (see Romans 5:12-13, 19); they were personally guilty of Adam’s sin.
 Thus, if the child died he was doomed for hell.
-Since some in the church believed that baptism actually saved the candidate, they began to do the next logical thing: they baptized babies believing that the act of baptism secured the child’s forgiveness and salvation from condemnation.
+Since some in the church believed that the act of baptism actually saved the candidate, they began to do the next logical thing: they baptized babies believing that the act itself secured the child’s forgiveness and salvation from condemnation, apart from personal faith (Romans 10:9), repentance (Acts 3:19) or regeneration by the Holy Spirit (Titus 3:5).

 While we recognize the right of other churches to practice infant christening, we understand the Bible to teach that only professing believers qualify for baptism.
-Baptism does not make you a believer, rather it shows that you already believe.
 Baptism is the response of a believing, trusting heart.
-Therefore we do not believe there is any biblical reason or need to have a baby baptized by any means.
+Therefore we do not believe there is any Biblical reason or need to have a baby baptized by any means.

 What Happens to Children Who Die Before the Point of Maturity?